yeseong9769/CTFd-Docker/README.md

 `docker compose up`

 Note: The `-v /var/run/docker.sock:/var/run/docker.sock` option in the docker run command enables the DooD functionality by giving the container access to the host's Docker socket.

+## SSL Configuration
+This project includes Nginx configuration with SSL for secure connections.
+Users should replace the provided SSL certificates with their own valid certificates before deploying in a production environment.

 ## What's Your ETH CTF
 This platform was used to host the WhatyourETH CTF, a project developed as part of the 12th K-Shield Junior Vulnerability Analysis Course.
 WhatyourETH CTF focuses on Ethereum and smart contract vulnerabilities, providing participants with hands-on experience in identifying and exploiting weaknesses in blockchain technologies.